How to Measure LinkedIn Ad Performance

 Monitor weekly performance

-Once your ads start running, you want to get into the habit of making weekly reviews of your performance.
-Keeping track of how your metrics evolve helps you determine what you're doing right and what's going wrong with your campaign.
-It also helps you figure out whether all the metrics you've chosen to track are useful to you or not.
+Once your ads start running, you should get into the habit of making weekly reviews of your performance.
+Weekly performance monitoring is the regular process of reviewing your campaign metrics to determine what you're doing right and what's going wrong with your campaign.
+This regular check-in helps you figure out whether all the metrics you've chosen to track are useful and allows you to make incremental improvements.

-Weekly reviews should focus on figuring out what small changes to make.
-Each week, identify areas of potential improvement and make one corresponding change to the ad.
-Then you can track whether the change improves performance and move forward accordingly.
-Over time, by doing regular weekly analyses, you'll end up with a razor-sharp ad campaign that hits all your objectives efficiently.
+Your weekly reviews should focus on making small, iterative changes.
+Each week, identify one area of potential improvement and make a corresponding change to the LinkedIn ad.
+Then, you can track whether that change improves performance and move forward accordingly.
+Over time, these regular weekly analyses will help you create a razor-sharp ad campaign that efficiently hits all your objectives.
 LinkedIn offers a weekly campaign optimization checklist to help guide you through your reviews.

 Use campaign demographics

 LinkedIn offers tools to track and analyze the demographics of your ad campaigns, and it’s a feature you want to take full advantage of.
-The tool is part of your Campaign Manager and is used to see which group or audiences respond to your ads.
-It helps you sharpen your target audience and maximize your cost per impression through targeted advertising.
+Campaign demographics are data points that reveal the professional traits of the members who are engaging with your ads.
+This tool, part of your Campaign Manager, is used to see which groups or audiences respond to your LinkedIn ads.
+It helps you sharpen your target audience and maximize your ad spend through more effective targeted advertising.

-Using demographics is key because it's best to show the right people a smaller number of ads than showing a lot of people a lot of ads.
-High impressions aren't always what you want with your ad campaign.
+Using demographics is key because it's better to show the right people fewer ads than to show a lot of people many ads.
+Deep impressions aren't always what you want with your ad campaign.
 It’s useful, but it’s not everything.
 Impressions without interactions, clicks, or conversions are not what you should aim for.

-LinkedIn's Campaign Demographics allows you to sort audiences based on location, job title, company size, industry, etc.
+LinkedIn's Campaign Demographics lets you sort audiences by location, job title, company size, industry, and more.

 Utilize campaign insights

 In your Campaign Manager, you can access the campaign insights page to determine how to improve your bids and budgets.
+Campaign insights provide key performance data to help you make informed decisions about your ad spend.
 The main information you'll have access to is:

-• Your total budget: The total amount you've spent on your campaign up to now.
+• Your total budget: The total amount you've spent on your campaign to date.

 • Your bid: The amount LinkedIn recommends you spend to keep your campaign competitive.